Courses and Instruction FAQs

 Insight School of Michigan takes academic integrity very seriously, and we have a number of methods to prevent plagiarism and inappropriate collaboration.
 We use several online tools designed specifically to identify plagiarism.
 Our online quizzes and exams require special passwords.
 Our online quiz technology can detect when a student is copying from another student.

-Although no school—online or otherwise—can guarantee 100% academic honesty, we've taken robust and reasonable measures to monitor student activities and to identify cheating when it happens.
+Although no school—online or otherwise—can guarantee 100 percent academic honesty, we've taken robust and reasonable measures to monitor student activities and to identify cheating when it happens.
 Instances of academic dishonesty are dealt with immediately and in accordance with school policy.
 Prior to enrolling, students and their parents are required to read, agree with, and sign an academic honesty policy.

 How do parents stay involved?